University-Pro/University-Pro.github.io/README.md

 *   **Descripition:** Explored the application of the novel Kolmogorov-Arnold Networks (KAN) for medical image segmentation.
 We develop a KAN-Activated Convolution module (KAN-ACM) to construct both the encoder and decoder, thereby enhancing the learning and interpretation of intricate patterns within multi-organ images.
 *   **Outcome:**  The proposed KANSeg can achieve Dice Score of 79.95%, 90.99% on the Synapse multi-organ dataset (Synapse) and the Automated cardiac diagnosis challenge (ACDC) datasets.
 The outcomes demonstrate that our method yields more accurate segmentation results compared with state-of-the-art methods.
 (For more detail, please check the Github Repository or Paper's website.)

-### [AutoPromptSeg: Auto Decouple Uncertainty Prompt with SAM by Semi-supervised Learning in 3D Medical Image Segmentation] | Python, Pytorch [Processing by Neurocomputing]
+### [AutoPromptSeg: Auto Decouple Uncertainty Prompt with SAM by Semi-supervised Learning in 3D Medical Image Segmentation] | Python, Pytorch [Processing]
 **[📂 Code Updating](https://github.com/University-Pro/AutoPromptSeg)**

 *   **Descripition:** We introduce a novel semi-supervised 3D medical image segmentation framework with Decoupled Uncertainty Prompt Generator (DUPG), which intelligently generates effective prompts while maintaining superior segmentation performance in data-scarce scenarios.
 And use Channel Alignment and Refusion Architecture (CAFA) to align and refine tensor from different branch of semi-supervised framework.